 - 1. Disconnect the negative (-) cable and then the positive (+) cable. - 2.
 Remove the battery. - 3.
 Install new battery. - 4.
 Connect the positive (+) battery cable first, then the negative (-) cable.

 CIRCUIT BREAKERS

 If a circuit breaker trips, it can be reset by pressing the reset button in the center of the breaker.
-(The circuit breakers are located on the rear cover to the left of the driver.)
+(The circuit breakers are located on the instrument panel below the steering wheel.)